slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Hackers sent a phishing e-mail with such an attachment:
 >A Huge Risk of Stablecoin(Protected).docx

 To be honest, it is an attractive document.
-However, once opened user’s computer will be implanted with a Trojan (generally through Office macro or 0day / 1day exploit), which usually contains the following functions:
+However, once opened user's computer will be implanted with a Trojan (generally through Office macro or 0day / 1day exploit), which usually contains the following functions:

 * Collecting all sorts of credentials, for example, browser related, or SSH related, etc. In this way, hackers can extend their access to other services of the target user.
 Therefore, after infection users are generally advised not only to clean up the target device, but also relevant account permissions as well.
 * Keylogger, in particular targeting those temporarily appearing sensitive information such as passwords.
 * Collecting relevant screenshots, sensitive files, etc.
 * If it is ransomware, all files in the target system would be strongly encrypted, and waiting for the victim to pay for the ransom, usually by bitcoin.
 But in this case it was not ransomware which has more obvious & noisy behavior and straightforward intentions.

-In addition, Trojans targeting the crypto industry will be specially customized to collect sensitive information from well known wallets or exchanges, in order to steal user’s funds.
+In addition, Trojans targeting the crypto industry will be specially customized to collect sensitive information from well known wallets or exchanges, in order to steal user's funds.
 According to professional analysis, the above mentioned Trojan would conduct a targeted attack on Metamask:

 >https://securelist.com/the-bluenoroff-cryptocurrency-hunt-is-still-on/105488/